 My father had one Polish acquaintance.
 One Antoni Zmyk or Smyk.
 Do not remember, because my father called him only Antek.
-They have learned to know each other when my father as a little boy was on vacations near the village Antek was living.
-And somehow they became a kind of friends.
+They had learned to know each other when my father as a little boy was on vacation near the village Antek was living.
+Somehow they became a kind of friend.
 When my father had started as an apprentice in his uncle's business, he had helped Antek to get a job there.
 Antek was the second son of a peasant and because he could not count on any inheritance, he has decided to make a living in the nearest county town.
 So he was very grateful to get an opportunity for a job, whatever it was.

-But it happened that his older brother has died, and he was summoned by his father to go back to the village and take over the farming.
-But he has never forgotten what my father did.
+It happened that his older brother has died, and he was summoned by his father to go back to the village and take over the farming.
+He has never forgotten what my father did.
 Meanwhile, they became married and the contact became less frequent, but it still was.
-Antek's father has died, and he has taken over the farm.
+Antek's father died, and he took over the farm.
 Each time Antek was in the town, he used to visit my father.
 Always with some fresh groceries from his farm.

-I do not remember that time too good.
-But I remember the Jewish people totally disoriented.
-We got the order to leave the houses and to move to the special area for the Jews.
+I do not remember that time too well.
+I remember the Jewish people were totally disoriented.
+We got the order to leave the houses and to move to a special area for the Jews.
 For a while, we made some trials to adapt our lives to the ghetto conditions.
-And then, father has made a decision to escape.
+Then, the father had decided to escape.

-He managed somehow to contact Antek, and they have agreed that Antek will hide our family on his farm.
-They had discussed this topic for a very long time.
-Father said that he wanted to be sure that all the problems and practical thing were fixed before the escape from the ghetto.
+He managed somehow to contact Antek, and they agreed that Antek would hide our family on his farm.
+They discussed this topic for a very long time.
+Father said that he wanted to be sure that all the problems and practical things were fixed before the escape from the ghetto.

 I could not understand it at that time.
 I thought that it was only a question to leave unnoticed the ghetto perimeter.
-But now I understand that my father was cleverer than that.
+Now I understand that my father was cleverer than that.
 The transfer from the ghetto to Antek's farm was just the beginning of our problems.
 What about the hiding place?
 The possible duration of the hiding?
-The recompensation for the hiding and the hardship connected with it.
+The compensation for the hiding and the hardship connected with it.
 The food supply and payment for it.
-And plenty of other topics.
+And plenty of other issues.

-Of course, not everything has been discussed and agreed to the end.
-Maybe because my father, despite all his wisdom, was not aware what kind of problems such long stay in the hiding can create.
+Of course, not everything was discussed and agreed to the end.
+Maybe because my father, despite all his wisdom, was not aware of what kind of problems such a long stay in the hiding can create.
 Antek could not contribute too much in that matter but was willing to do whatever it had to be done.

-Then the time has come.
+Then the time had come.
 Antek came to the ghetto entrance in the night.
-Father has bribed the guard, and we got an opportunity to escape the ghetto.
+Father bribed the guard, and we got an opportunity to escape the ghetto.
 We arrived at Antek's farm during the same night and were placed in a kind of cellar room below the kitchen place.

 Antek's house wasn't big.
-It has consisted of one big room, which was used as a living room, kitchen, dining room, sleeping room and everything else.
+It consisted of one big room, which was used as a living room, kitchen, dining room, sleeping room, and everything else.

-Father and Antek had discussed some other hiding possibilities, but according to Antek the pigsty or the cowshed were far too exposed to the extraneous eyes.
+Father and Antek discussed some other hiding possibilities, but according to Antek the pigsty or the cowshed were too exposed to the extraneous eyes.

-So we went into that shabby dark room and spent there almost three years.
+So we entered that shabby, dark room and sat inside it for almost three years.